 To apply to a Fall 2013 Project, visit http://www3.law.harvard.edu/orgs/lids/2013/09/15/fall-2013-lids-team-member-applications-open-due-thursday-september-26-at-7pm/.
 The application deadline is September 26 at 7pm.

 LIDS is firmly committed to two goals: making a difference in international development and providing our members with opportunities to get involved in hands-on, exciting, and high-impact work in a field of their choice.
 To serve these goals, LIDS sets up semester-long projects with leading organizations and entrepreneurs active at the intersection of law and development.
-Typically, we run a number of projects during the fall (September-November) and spring (February-April) periods.
-Over the last three years, LIDS has worked with over 30 partner organizations on more than 40 projects.
+Typically, we run a number of projects during the fall (September-December) and spring (February-May) semesters.
+Over the last four years, LIDS has worked on over 45 projects with more than 35 different organizations.

-Our project teams typically consist of 3-6 graduate students (from HLS, HKS, HBS, Fletcher, or MIT) and work directly with a senior client at one of our partners — generally, a development agency such as an NGO, IGO, an entrepreneur serving the bottom of the pyramid, or foreign government.
-Teams meet weekly and members are expected to contribute 3-6 hours of time a week, on average.
+Our project teams typically consist of 3-8 graduate students (from schools such as HLS, HKS, Fletcher, or MIT) and work directly with a senior client at one of our partners — generally, a development agency such as an NGO, IGO, an entrepreneur serving the bottom of the pyramid, or foreign government.
+Teams meet weekly and members are expected to contribute 3-5 hours of time a week, on average.

 LIDS projects are excellent opportunities to become an expert on an exciting development issue, hone (legal) research and writing skills, become a great team player and build a professional network.
 And, according to our members, they’re also a lot of fun.
 The descriptions below provide a sense of the work that we do.